-If mitigating circumstances prevented a student from meeting the requirements, an SAP Appeal might be filed.
-The appeal must be submitted with accompanying documentation and a completed academic plan by the decline date given.
+If mitigating circumstances prevented a student from meeting the requirements, a SAP Appeal may be filed.
+The appeal must be submitted with supporting documentation.
 All supporting documents will be retained in the student's financial aid file.

 What information must be submitted with my Appeal Form?

 Each student must submit the appeal form, and attach:

 - A statement detailing the mitigating circumstances that caused you to perform poorly or not complete your degree in the timeframe allowed and how it affected your performance.